mezis/mezis.github.com/_posts/2014-10-17-learning-to-rank-1.md

   didn't you pick them?_ <br/>
   Occam's razor, really: explore the simplest solution first.
-I suppose [SVM](https://en.wikipedia.org/wiki/Support_vector_machine) could be another candidate technique (although it's not good at modeling non-linear relationships).
+I suppose [SVM](https://en.wikipedia.org/wiki/Support_vector_machine) could be another candidate technique (although it's not good at modelling non-linear relationships).
 After all, this is an engineering exercise: delivering a solution with reasonable effort and performance.
 Long story short, I knew from experience that ANNs could possibly help here, and `ruby-fann` was available.